sferris/grid-services/README.md

 /dev/oracle/ocfs2/6000000000000000000000000000f001-gitrepo  /ocfs/gitea ocfs2 _netdev 0 0
 ```

 The ''_netdev'' option is required to make sure it mounts after the network is started.
-(Mandatory for iSCSI LUNs as in me test, but I believe this resolves the timing issue on Fiber Channel LUNs too.
+(Mandatory for iSCSI LUNs as in my test, but I believe this resolves the timing issue on Fiber Channel LUNs too.
 (I still need to test)

 ## Create a git user

 Since we'll be installing gitea manaully, we need to set up the git account manually.
-There's nothing hugely special about this, with the exception of use the ''cap_net_bind_service'' capability, and to manage systemd user services.
+There's nothing really special about this, with the exception of use the ''cap_net_bind_service'' capability, which allows non-privileged users to bind to privileged ports.
+We'll also leverage systemd user services to manage the gitea startup/shutdown.

 ### The following requires a user with sudo privs